Kany García

-Encarnita "Kany" García de Jesús (born September 25, 1982) is a Puerto Rican singer and songwriter.
+Encarnita García de Jesús (born September 25, 1982), better known as Kany García, is a Puerto Rican singer and songwriter.
 Born in Toa Baja, Puerto Rico, García first appeared on television in 2004 as a contestant on Objetivo Fama.
 She is widely considered the most successful non-winner in the history of the show.

 In 2006, García signed a recording contract with Sony BMG, releasing her debut album Cualquier Día (2007), which was a commercial success, spawning four top 40 singles on the Billboard Latin Tracks.
 She has won six Latin Grammy Awards out of twenty nominations and has been nominated for three Grammy Awards.

 Biography

 Encarnita García de Jesús was born on September 25, 1982, in Toa Baja, Puerto Rico.
 Her father, Antonio García, was a Roman Catholic priest from Spain.
 He left the priesthood when he fell in love with Kany's mother, Puerto Rican choir director Shela de Jesús.
 She has two uncles on her father's side who are also priests.
 García has two older siblings: Marishela and José Antonio, who is the lead double-bass player at the Sinfónica de Puerto Rico.
 She began studying classical music when she was a child, learning cello, musical theory, solfeggio and chorus.
 At 13, she attended the school Escuela Libre de Música, where the guitar would win her heart.
 This was followed by studies at Puerto Rico's Conservatorio de Música.

 In her early twenties, following a successful audition for the Puerto Rican television program Objectivo Fama, García fell asleep behind the wheel, barely surviving a near-fatal car accident.
 The hospital stay cost her the opportunity to appear on Objetivo Fama.
 She suffered fractures of the pelvis and clavicle and needed forty stitches on her face.
 She was in intensive care for some time and managed to recover, although sensation in her left toe is limited.
 This setback did not keep García from the craft that she loved.
 Continuing to write and perform led to talks with Sony BMG some years later.
 While García was still being courted by the music industry superpower, Sony invited her to share the stage with Venezuelan singer Franco De Vita at an engagement in Puerto Rico.
 Her performance was met so warmly, garnering the evening's only standing ovation, that an offer from Sony was quickly forthcoming.
 She released her first studio album in 2007 titled Cualquier Dia, which she wrote all songs.
 The album was certified gold in both, United States and Mexico.
 The album was released to critical acclaim.
 Kany's second album "Boleto De Entrada" was released in September 2009.